Fishing and Hunting Access

 In Progress Hunter Access Projects

-- ADF&G Alaska Fish & Wildlife News article about ADF&G's Hunter Access Grant Program
+- January 2020 ADF&G Alaska Fish & Wildlife News: Hunter Access Program offers grant opportunities (article)

-- An ADF&G Alaska Fish & Wildlife News article about ADF&G's Hunter Access Program can be found here.
+- May 2019 ADF&G Alaska Fish & Wildlife News: The Hunter Access Program (article).

 - Information about the Wildlife and Sport Fish Restoration (WSFR) program can be found on the U.S. Fish & Wildlife Service website.

 - Information about the Wildlife Restoration (Pittman-Robertson) program can be found on the U.S. Fish and Wildlife Service website.

 - Information about Alaska State Parks facilities can be found at the Alaska Department of Natural Resources, Division of Parks and Outdoor Recreation website.